Content

 What is the deadline for submission of my application for the BTEC master’s program?

 Priority applications for fall semester are due by March 1 of each year.
-However, applications will continue to be accepted through June 30 for fall matriculation.
-Spring applications have an Oct.
-1 priority deadline, but applications may be submitted through the end of November.
+However, applications will continue to be accepted through June 1 for fall matriculation.
+Spring applications have an October 1 priority deadline, but applications may be submitted through November 1.

 Is there a GRE requirement for the BTEC master’s program?